Emerald Ash Borer

 Top branches of ash trees usually die off first.
-Trees can lose half its branches in a single year.
+Trees can lose half of their branches in a single year.
 Once larvae finish feeding under the bark, they mature into adult beetles that chew their way out of the tree.

-- look for loss of leaves and dead branches in the upper part of ash trees
+- loss of leaves and dead branches in the upper part of ash trees

 - unusually thin tree crowns

 - branch and leaf growth in the lower part of the stem where growth was not present before

 - S-shaped grooves beneath the bark caused by larval feeding

 - D-shaped exit holes 3.5 – 4 mm wide caused by adult beetles

 Infested ash trees in North America generally die after two to three years, but heavily infested trees have been observed to die after one year.